adrien-fichet/lespizzasdupuitsvieux.com/README.md

 Run the Zola development server with: `zola serve --open`

+The new website is deployed on GitHub Pages: [adrien-fichet.github.io/lespizzasdupuitsvieux.com/](https://adrien-fichet.github.io/lespizzasdupuitsvieux.com/)

 ## Original website copy

 A copy of the original website is available in `_original`.